Community

 If we ever worry or despair about the smallness of our faith, we should remember Jesus’ emphasis upon the huge potential of God’s Kingdom power.
 The seed of this Kingdom potential is planted within us at our Baptism.

-This post is based on my homily for Sunday, June 17, 208, which can be accessed by clicking here.
-Jim Janknegt’s painting, Worlds Smallest Seed, is used here with his permission.
+This post is based on my homily for Sunday, June 17, 2018.
+Jim Janknegt’s painting, Worlds Smallest Seed, is used here with his permission. {Editorial note: I preached on this Gospel reading, and referenced Janknegt’s evocative painting again on Sunday, Jun 16, 2024.
+Here is a link to my reflections on the same Gospel reading.}

 Beauty in Parallel